LucasDelfino92/morrowindsharp/moddingmw.md

 ## USER INTERFACE

-These mods expand on the readibility and functionality of Morrowind's user interface.
-They don't really alter how the game plays but how more useful the user interface is.

 - [**Better Dialogue Font**](https://www.nexusmods.com/morrowind/mods/36873) by Hrnchamd
 High resolution replacer for the Magic Cards font, used in most of the user interface.
   - Only install the **Better Dialogue Font** main file.